 Shane Brashers, the City of Brighton and the ACMCYA committee salutes you!
 It is a pleasure to be on the Adams County Mayors and Commissioners Youth Awards committee because of stories like this.
 It is wonderful to recognize these young people and to let them know that, as Shane would say, “never give up, better days will come.”

-If you know of a young person that has overcome adversity, please note that nominations for 2021 ACMCYA will be available late fall of 2020.
+If you know of a young person that has overcome adversity, please note that nominations for 2021 ACMCYA are still currently being accepted.